 Buffalo St. Patrick’s Day Parade

-The 2022 Buffalo St. Patrick’s Day Parade will be marching down Delaware Avenue at 2 p.m. on Sunday, March 20th.
+The 2023 Buffalo St. Patrick’s Day Parade will be marching down Delaware Avenue at 2 p.m. on Sunday, March 19th.
 Lasting two hours, the day will bring together family and friends in a religious, patriotic and civic event as it honors Saint Patrick and the local and national Irish communities.
-The theme of this year’s Buffalo St. Patrick’s Day Parade is “Hail to Saint Patrick – God Bless America – Support our Troops and First Responders”.
+The theme of this year’s Buffalo St. Patrick’s Day Parade is “Hail to Saint Patrick!
+God Bless America & Support our Troops.
+Honor our Frontline Workers.”
 The United Irish American Association (UIAA) welcomes all residents of Western New York to be a part of this historic event.
 As a result, the parade draws people of all nationalities to celebrate along with Buffalo’s large Irish-American population.

 The day kicks off with a 10:30 a.m. mass celebrated by Fr.
 David Richards at Saint Joseph’s Cathedral before the march begins.
 After the mass, parade participants including Irish dancers, bands, civic organizations and others will line up near the McKinley Monument before marching in the procession.
 Anyone who is interested in marching in the parade can apply with this form.
 In the past, the parade received international recognition from the magazine Ireland of the Welcomes published in Dublin, Ireland.
 The parade welcomes people and families of all ages—free of admission, to participate in the festive day.